kes/blog/content/posts/programming with chatgpt.md

 And here's the response:

 > Great prompt—yes, Exercise 1.21 is entab: replace runs of blanks with the minimum number of tabs and spaces to get the same alignment (assume tab stops every 8 columns).
-Below is a drop-in implementation that mirrors the detab architecture you just built: a pure function (entab<sub>line</sub>) + a tiny CLI wrapper + cmocka tests + Makefile targets.
+Below is a drop-in implementation that mirrors the detab architecture you just built: a pure function (entab_line) + a tiny CLI wrapper + cmocka tests + Makefile targets.

 I take it that with the "Great prompt" that `ChatGPT` is indicating that it knows all the exercises in the book.
 Amazing.